Body Adiposity Index (BAI) Calculator

 About the Body Adiposity Index (BAI) Calculator

 The Body Adiposity Index (BAI) Calculator estimates body fat percentage using only hip circumference and height, so a scale is not required.
-The index was introduced by Bergman and colleagues in 2011 as a field-friendly alternative to BMI.
+The index was introduced by Bergman and colleagues as a field-friendly alternative to BMI.

 BAI uses the mathematical relationship between hip circumference and height raised to the 1.5 power.
 The result is an estimated body fat percentage that was originally validated against dual-energy X-ray absorptiometry (DEXA) in specific adult populations.
 Later studies showed mixed accuracy across populations, so BAI should be treated as a screening estimate rather than a direct measurement.